midy177/hertz-admin-ui/README.En.md

-The FormulaGo Admin UI is a backend management interface specifically developed for FormulaGo Admin, based on Vue3 and TypeScript.
+The Hertz Admin UI is a backend management interface specifically developed for Hertz Admin, based on Vue3 and TypeScript.
 It provides basic backend management functions, internationalization, and other features.
 This project is completely free and can be used for learning and commercial purposes.

 ### Features